assamite/cc-mas-course/docs/source/ex_mc_mas.rst

 	   	* The sources can be anything you like, however, they should be sufficiently long (at least the same size as the last week's Alice).
+	   	* You may have to alter you (pseudo)likelihood function to handle the state transitions that do not exist in the state transition probabilities.
+	   	  It can be simple and clean, e.g. giving a very small probability for each state transition that does not exist in the data structure.

 	#. **RETURN** Create a new evaluation function for the generated pieces of text.
 	   Design it any way you like, but aim to "as intelligent as you can get"